cybertraining-dsc/su21-reu-364/project/index.md

 ---
 date: 2021-06-16
-title: "Project: Object Recognition"
+title: "Project: Hand Tracking with AI"
-linkTitle: "Object Recognition"
+linkTitle: "Hand Tracking with AI"
 tags: ["project", "reu", "ai", "object recognition", "image processing", "computer vision"]
-description: "In this project we are studying the ability of AI to recognize and tag objects or subjects from a photo with accuracy"
+description: "In this project we study the ability of an AI to recognize and track hand positions with a raspberry PI 4 with 8 GB of ram and 64 GB of storage."
 author: David, Umanzor
 github_url: https://github.com/cybertraining-dsc/su21-reu-364/edit/main/project/index.md
 resources: